LukasMurdock/cse-174/01-GettingStarted.md

 You know what this means?
 Two places where code runs means there’s two places we can get errors.
 Yay!

-Luckily they’re referred to as `compiler error` and `runtime errors`.
+Luckily they’re referred to as `compiler errors` and `runtime errors`.
 But, we like to have multiple names so here we go:
-- Compiler error: exception error, syntax error
+- Compiler error: syntax error
-- Runtime error: logic error
+- Runtime error: logic error, exception error

 ## How does code run?